PulseAugur

 arXiv:2604.26160v1 Announce Type: cross Abstract: Nonlinear Mixed Effects models (NLME) models are widely used in pharmacometrics and related fields to analyze hierarchical and longitudinal data.
 However, as the number of parameters and random effects increases, traditional metho…

-2. Hugging Face Daily Papers TIER_1 ·
+2. Hugging Face Daily Papers TIER_1 English(EN) ·

 Fitting Large Nonlinear Mixed Effects Models Using Variational Expectation Maximization